This will be the fourth Isle of Skye Go Tournament, held every second year.

 The venue will be the Tongadale Hotel , in Wentworth Street, Portree, IV51 9EJ.
 Wentworth Street is short, and runs from Somerled Square, which is where the buses from Glasgow and Inverness stop, to the top of Quay Brae, the way down to the harbour.
-There is a clear (google) map in the Tongadale’s website .
+There is a (google) map on the Tongadale’s website.

 In mid-March there is no parking problem in Portree.
-Free, long-stay, parking is at Bayfield, 300 metres from the Tongadale.
-The google map in the Bayfield Backpackers website (now renamed The Portree Hostel, and run by the SYHA) shows where that is.
-Or park initially at the door of the Tongadale and one of us will show you where Bayfield is.
+Free, long-stay, parking is at Bayfield, 300 metres from the Tongadale (near The Portree Hostel), or park initially at the door of the Tongadale and one of us will show you where Bayfield is.

 There are several City Link buses a day between Glasgow and Skye, departing from Buchanan Street Bus Station; some of these go via Glasgow Airport, some do not.